 Morocco, Tunisia and Algeria is known as the Maghreb, "the land where the sun sets", and its inhabitants are historically known as the 'Moors'.
 This course introduces you to traditional Moorish cooking, a cuisine rich in fragrant spices, fresh herbs, pulses and grains.

 The course starts with an introduction to all the traditional Moorish ingredients and methods of cooking.
 Cooking traditions are passed down from generation to generation by women with no precise measurements, recipes are not written down, but learnt by feeling and watching.
 Each family will have a different version of the same dish.
-Food from the Maghreb is known for its sweet fragrant spices, handfuls of fresh herbs, beans and couscous, nuts, dates and desserts dripping with local honey.
+Food from the Maghreb is known for its sweet fragrant spices, handfuls of fresh herbs, beans and couscous, nuts and dates.

 You will learn to cook temping Moorish dishes such as: